Dilivio Hoffman

-Dilivio Hoffman (born 11 June 1997) is a Dutch footballer who plays as a attacker for Ballkani.
+Dilivio Hoffman (born 11 June 1997) is a Dutch footballer who plays as a forward for RKSV Halsteren.

 Career

 In 2016, Hoffman signed for Dutch third tier side Jong FC Twente.
 In 2017, he signed for FC Den Bosch in the Dutch second tier, where he made 4 league appearances and scored 0 goals.
 On 12 March 2018, Hoffman debuted for FC Den Bosch during a 1–3 loss to Helmond Sport.
 In 2019, he signed for Dutch third tier club De Treffers.
 Before the second half of 2021–22, he signed for Ballkani in Kosovo after trialing for Turkish team Samsunspor.
+He then went on to play for Hoogstraten in Belgium, before returning to the Netherlands, where he played for Kozakken Boys and SteDoCo.